 Iman's short, thick hairstyle has us swooning.
 The retro look is a great way to tame thick hair, keeping it smooth and manageable throughout the night.
 To learn how to recreate it, we turned to Mandee Tauber, Oribe educator and hairstylist.
 Start by misting Oribe's Invisible Defense Universal Protection Spray ($44) on hair for heat protection and flat ironing the hair for a sleek, straight look.
 "Apply Oribe's Star Glow Styling Wax ($42) around the hairline and all over the top layer for a glossy shine and flexible hold," says Tauber.

 For a slightly longer look, take inspiration from Dua Lipa.
 Her lob falls just a few inches past her chin, emphasizing her sharp jawline.
 To mimic her hairstyle, first create a deep side part.
 Then, apply a small amount of Amika's Supernova Moisture and Shine Hair Cream ($25) to damp strands for the perfect wet hair look.
+If your hair isn't naturally wavy, you can also wave your hair first with a heat-styling tool or braid your hair overnight (and add product after).

 Take it from us (and Miranda Kerr), you can't go wrong with slicking thick, short hair into a sleek low bun.
 Not only does this short hairstyle for thick hair look sophisticated, but it's also a great way to hide oily roots from second (or third) day hair.
 Apply Bumble and bumble's Brilliantine ($25) to your hair before smoothing it back and securing it into a tight low bun.